Caregiving: How to Give a Bed Bath

 - Wash the feet and in between the toes.

-- Help the person roll on his or her side so you can wash the back side.
+- Help the person roll on their side so you can wash the back side.
 (If you can't roll a person by yourself, get someone to help you so that you don't hurt your back.)
 Then help the person roll onto their back.

 - Pour out the water (which by now may be cold) and replace it with fresh warm water.